kate-skorija/currency-exchange/README.md

 ## Description

-This is a currency exchange rate website.
+This is a currency exchanger website.
 It calls on an exchange rate API to ensure the user recieves the most recent exchange rate available.

 ## Specifications